CICCIOSGAMINO/CORS-server/README.md

 	grunt serve

+### Yeoman
+Is easy too to use with Yeoman and grunt gain to server the resources in dev mode, but if you can buil your CORS server NOde.js still remain a good choice !

 ### Express
 Express is the Node.js mainly famous application framework, use in this case to accept the CORS request and responde with the right